Slavko Kalezić: Eurovision 2018

-Kalezić was invited by RTP and OGAE Portugal to travel to Lisbon and perform at a number of events during the 2018 Eurovision Song Contest.
+Kalezić was invited by RTP and OGAE Portugal to travel to Lisbon and perform at a number of events during the Eurovision Song Contest 2018.
 Slavko performed remixes of his Eurovision 2017 song "Space" along with new single "El Ritmo" at the Eurofan Café, Wiwijam, Trumps Lisboa and Euroclub.
 He also attended the semi-final in which Montenegro were competing as well as the Grand Final.

 Moja Istina

 In April 2018 Kalezić published a book called Moja Istina (meaning My Truth) documenting his experience at Eurovision 2017 and The X Factor.
 It was published in Montenegrin with a view to having it translated to English later on.
 In November 2019, he produced and performed a one-off show at the Ramada Hotel in Podgorica of the same name, telling the story of the book in a musical multi-media show.

 Eurovision 2019

-Kalezić was invited by OGAE Israel to perform at the Eurofan Cafe during the week of the semi-finals.
+Kalezić was invited by OGAE Israel to perform at the Eurofan Café during the week of the semi-finals.
 He stayed for the Grand Final to support the artists competing.